-Edward E. Cohen Executive Chairman Atlas Pipeline Partners, L.P.
-Park Place Corporate Center One 1000 Commerce Drive, 4th floor Pittsburgh, Pennsylvania 15275 Christopher S. Collins Vinson & Elkins LLP 1001 Fannin Street, Suite 2500 Houston, Texas 77002 (713) 758-2222 David K. Lam Wachtell, Lipton, Rosen & Katz 51 West 52nd Street New York, New York 10019 (212) 403-1000 Approximate date of commencement of proposed sale to the publi described in the enclosed proxy statement/prospectus. ic: As soon as practicable after this registration statement b becomes effective and upon consummation of the merger If the securities being registered on this Form are to be offered in conbox. $\ \Box$ nection with the formation of a holding company and there is compliance with General Instruction G, check the following If this Form is filed to register additional securities for an offering pur statement number of the earlier effective registration statement for the same ck the following box and list the Securities Act registration If this Form is a post-effective amendment filed pursuant to Rule 462 the earlier effective registration statement for the same offering. \Box (d) under the Securities Act of 1933, check the following b ox and list the Securities Act registration statement number of Indicate by check mark whether the registrant is a large accelerated fi filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of r reporting company.
-See the definitions of "large accelerated Large accelerated filer ⊠ Accelerated filer \Box Non-accelerated filer any) Smaller reporting company \Box If applicable, place an X in the box to designate the appropriate rule p provision relied upon in conducting this transaction: Exchange Act Rule 13e-4(i) (Cross-Border Issuer Tender Offer) $\ \Box$ Exchange Act Rule 14d-1(d) (Cross-Border Third-Party Tender Offer) 🗆
+Park Place Corporate Center One 1000 Commerce Drive, 4th floor Pittsburgh, Pennsylvania 15275 1001 Fannin Street, Suite 2500 Houston, Texas 77002 (713) 758-2222 51 West 52nd Street New York, New York 10019 (212) 403-1000 of commencement of proposed sale to the puproxy statement/prospectus. ablic: As soon as practicable after this registration statement be comes effective and upon consummation of the merger $\begin{array}{c} \text{ If the securities bein} \\ \text{box. } \square \end{array}$ g registered on this Form are to be offered in c onnection with the formation of a holding company and there i s compliance with General Instruction G, check the follow ving to register additional securities for an offering parlier effective registration statement for the sa pursuant to Rule 462(b) under the Securities Act of 1933, check me offering. $\Box$ k the following box and list the Securities Act registration t-effective amendment filed pursuant to Rule 4 ration statement for the same offering. $\Box$ 62(d) under the Securities Act of 1933, check the following bo x and list the Securities Act registration statement number of ark whether the registrant is a large accelerated and "smaller reporting company" in Rule 12b-2 I filer, an accelerated filer, a non-accelerated filer, or a smaller to the Exchange Act.
+(Check one): reporting company.
+See the definitions of "large accelerate ed.
+Large accelerated filer $\boxtimes$ Accelerated filer Non-accelerated filer $\square$ (Do not check if a smaller reporting con mpany) Smaller reporting company If applicable, place a an X in the box to designate the appropriate rul e provision relied upon in conducting this transaction: Exchange Act Rule 13e-4(i) (Cross-Border Issuer Tender Offer) □ ]